3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 * A notification receiver server running on remote machine that will get notified when the load is >20% and will react by sending a send_nsca command to the nagios machine with the status of the load of TODD AND >10% for the load of Tomcat process CPU.

+* Zabbix needs zabbix-java-gateway module to monitor JMX, after configuring the module and restarting zabbix-server and starting zabbix-java-gateway, zabbix can be configured to monitor the JMX parameters of tomcat.
+More details in the steps to reproduce laster chapter.

 ---

 # Steps to reproduce